Search

 Reindeer at Apukka Resort

-Sieriporo Safaris offers other services, such as ice fishing, and it is also possible to visit just the reindeer if you are not interested in the sleigh ride.
+Sieriporo Safaris offers other services, such as ice fishing.
+It is also possible to visit the reindeer if you are not interested in the sleigh ride.
 For other reindeer tours and rides in Rovaniemi, take a look at these activities:

-💡 EXTRA TIP: If you find that you don’t have warm enough clothes for the reindeer ride (don’t forget that you’ll be sitting on the sled for some time), Sieriporo Safaris, like other companies offering this type of activity, have warm clothes and shoes that you can borrow for this purpose.
+💡 EXTRA TIP: If you don’t have warm enough clothes for the reindeer ride, Sieriporo Safaris, like other companies, has warm clothes/shoes that you can borrow.

 » Sleigh ride with huskies